 Where Shadows Slumber is an entertainment puzzle game developed by Game Revenant.
-The last update, v1.00, released on November 19, 2019, and it’s rated 4.61 out of 5 based on the latest 302 reviews.
-Where Shadows Slumber costs $2.99 and requires iOS 9.0+ and Android 8 or newer to download.
+Available for $2.99, it was updated to v1.00 on November 19, 2019, and currently holds a 4.61 out of 5 rating based on 302 reviews.
+Before downloading, make sure your device has at least 492 MB of free space and runs Android 8+ or iOS 9.0+.

 Indie shadow puzzle game